 Financial Secretary, Mrs. Hilary Hazel, commenting on the 2017 Budget Estimates discussions on October 14, said that the government is looking at energy efficiency.

 “We are looking at an exciting project in the energy sector.
-We are partnering with the Caribbean Development Bank to look at an energy efficiency programme for public lighting,” said Mrs. Hazel.
+We are partnering with the Caribbean Development Bank to look at an energy efficiency program for public lighting,” said Mrs. Hazel.
 “We have the intention to be a greener economy and these are some of the critical steps, small but critical, that we have to invest in to make sure the public comes along in terms of its thinking because there are things that individual homeowners can do.”

 She also said that the Government is planning to do an audit of all public buildings to see whether or not they can be transformed to bring about some cost savings.

-In May of this this year during the opening ceremony of the three-day Regional Geothermal Forum at the St. Kitts Marriott Resort, the Honourable Ian Patches Liburd, Minister of Public Infrastructure, said that having greater access to cleaner and affordable energy “can only translate into reduced cost for the hotel and manufacturing sectors, other businesses, and most importantly for consumers”.
+In May of this year during the opening ceremony of the three-day Regional Geothermal Forum at the St. Kitts Marriott Resort, the Honourable Ian Patches Liburd, Minister of Public Infrastructure, said that having greater access to cleaner and affordable energy “can only translate into reduced cost for the hotel and manufacturing sectors, other businesses, and most importantly for consumers”.

-“As a government we have taken a comprehensive approach to energy planning in order to face the many challenges that confront our people,” he said, while explaining that it is a three-pronged approach.
+“As a government, we have taken a comprehensive approach to energy planning in order to face the many challenges that confront our people,” he said while explaining that it is a three-pronged approach.
 These include energy security, energy equity and ensuring that issues relating to energy are adequately addressed.

-Minister Liburd said that currently there is a proposal for a 10 megawatt solar farm on St. Kitts, which is a power purchase agreement between the St. Kitts Electricity Company Limited (SKELEC) and a private investor, while adding that the development of a 5 megawatt wind farm is also being finalized.
+Minister Liburd said that currently there is a proposal for a 10-megawatt solar farm on St. Kitts, which is a power purchase agreement between the St. Kitts Electricity Company Limited (SKELEC) and a private investor while adding that the development of a 5-megawatt wind farm is also being finalized.

 The exploration of geothermal energy started in St. Kitts earlier this year by Teranov, an engineering Guadeloupe-based company.
-The results of this exploration is to be made known to the Government.
+The results of this exploration are to be made known to the Government.
 There are also two solar farms on St. Kitts: one at the Robert Llewellyn Bradshaw International Airport, and the other alongside the roundabout on the Frigate Bay Road.

 Additionally, the financial secretary said that there will be a project to look at the augmentation of the water supply.